gdiaz384/py3stringReplace/README.md

 ## Release Notes:
 - Replacements are performed out of order.
 To perform ordered replacements, use a second replacement list.
-- Ordered replacements might be possible in Python >=3.7, but that has not been tested.
+- Ordered replacements might be possible/happening in Python >=3.7, but this has not been tested.
 - Dealing with character encoding:
     - The input files will be read/written as utf-8 encoded by default.
 To change the encoding use the -e option.
+    - To use a different output encoding than input encoding, use --outputEncoding (-oe).
+        - Combined with an empty replacement list, this can convert between different formats similar to the unix `iconv` tool, although this is very hacky.
+        - Proper support for direct conversions might be added later, and maybe replacementList as a .csv too.
     - Output to stdout is utf-8 formatted by default.
 To change the console encoding use the -ce option.
     - The replacementList.txt is read as utf-8 by default.
 To change the encoding use the -rle option.
     - Due to console limitations, consider using [Notepad++](//notepad-plus-plus.org/download) to change the input to utf-8 when debuging.
+        - On newer versions of Windows (~Win 10 1809+), consider changing the console encoding to native utf-8.
+There is a checkbox for it in the change locale window.
     - [https://docs.python.org/3.4/library/codecs.html#standard-encodings](https://docs.python.org/3.4/library/codecs.html#standard-encodings)
 - If downloading a replacementList.txt from github directly instead of using a release.zip, remember to change the line ending back to not-broken before attempting to use it by using Notepad++ or VS Code (if applicable).